How to Soothe and Strengthen Sensitive Skin

 Washing too often is a key culprit for dryness and irritation.
 Once a day remove makeup, grime and debris with lukewarm water and a hydrating soap-free cleanser formulated without SLS / SLES.
 Avoid using hot water as it strips away the precious natural oils that keep skin soft and strong.
 Gently pat your face dry – no rubbing or scrubbing!

-Follow with a barrier-nourishing serum that drenches skin in comforting heavy-duty hydration.
-Top picks are ingredients like niacinamide, and hyaluronic acid that draws moisture to the skin and seals it in.
-Make sure the serum is free from actives – hyaluronic acid can increase the absorption of other topical ingredients that might irritate.
+Follow with a serum that drenches skin in comforting hydration.
+Look for calming ingredients like hyaluronic acid and niacinamide.
+Make sure the serum is free from actives as hyaluronic acid can increase the absorption of other topical ingredients that might irritate.

 To rebuild and maintain the skin barrier look for a non-comedogenic lightweight moisturizer with hyaluronic acid, plant-based emollients, replenishing fatty acids and soothing, protective antioxidants.